 Thanks to Pessl, I have copies of Moffatt’s letters of 18 December 1954 and 14 January 1955 to J B Tyrrell.

 A thorough search at the Thomas Fisher Rare Book Library (University of Toronto) failed to find JBT’s reply to the first, known to have been made.
 I possess no evidence that JBT replied to the second.

 Reference.
 Sub-Appendix 1.
 Tyrrell sources of Appendix 9.

 Appendix 9.
 The fatal rapids.

-J B Tyrrell’s book, for the reach from Wharton Lake to Marjorie Lake.
+The evidence of J B Tyrrell’s book, for the reach from Wharton Lake to Marjorie Lake.